foreachthing/ProjectiveGeometry-Game/README.md

 * On each card are O unique pictures (i.e. a card can't have 2 of the same picture)
 * Given any 2 cards chosen from the deck, there is 1 and only 1 matching picture.
 * Matching pictures may be scaled differently on different cards but that is only to make the game harder (i.e. a small tree still matches a larger tree)
 * You can produce a deck of N cards with N images.
 N must be prime so there is an order O (also prime number) that satisfies:  N = O² + O + 1.
 Eg if you want to have a deck with 30+ images you have to have 31 images and 5 images per card.
-31 = 5² + 5 +1
+31 = 5² + 5 +1.
+So take care, the more cards you need the more images you need to have.

 Number of Images and Cards:
 ==========

-You can produce a deck of N cards with a number of O + 1 images.
-O (order) must be prime so the total number of cards is: N = O² + O + 1 .
+You can produce a deck of N cards witch requires a number of N images as well.
+The order O of the system needs to be a prime!
+On the cards you can place O + 1 images.
+O must be prime so the total number of cards is: N = O² + O + 1 .
 Eg if you want to have a deck with 30+ images you have to have 31 images and 5 images per card.
 31 = 5² + 5 +1.
+So you will also get 31 images.

 How to run: